evenuto/pi-camera-fun/code/Readme.md

-This is where you put your programs and code
+This folder will hold my code for all projects.